kevinmcaleer/kevsrobots.com/web/_posts/2022-08-10-enviro-case.md

 ## Local Storage, MQTT and even InfluxDB connectivity

-The Enviro takes data readings every 5 minutes, and after the 5th reading it will connect to the local wifi and upload the readings to a number of end points, including:
+The Enviro takes data readings every 5 minutes, and after the 5th reading it will connect to the local Wi-Fi and upload the readings to a number of end points, including:

 * MQTT (this is the endpoint I've choosen)
 * InfluxDB